 Federal resumes follow a unique structure that differs significantly from resumes in the private sector.
 To create an impactful federal resume, craft an accomplishment-driven document that highlights your career achievements while maintaining compliance with government requirements.
-Understanding these requirements is essential for obtaining a federal job.
+Understanding these prerequisites is essential for obtaining a federal job.
 We’ll walk you through the unique aspects of federal resumes and provide expert tips to help you land your next big opportunity.

 Build Your Resume